 Acevedo will meet with readers and sign books following the event.

 This event is free & open to the public.

-For more information about Colson Whitehead, please see his website: https://www.colsonwhitehead.com
+For more information about Elizabeth Acevedo, please see her website: www.acevedowrites.com

 Texas A&M College of Liberal Arts – Melbern G. Glasscock Center for Humanities Research – Office of Robin R. Means Coleman, Vice President and Associate Provost of Diversity – Cushing Memorial Library and Archives – Texas A&M Communication Department – Texas A&M History Department – Texas A&M Interdisciplinary Critical Studies Program – LAUNCH Undergraduate Research, Honors, and Learning Communities – Texas A&M International Studies Department – Blinn College – The Eagle – Brazos Valley African American Museum – Bryan College Station Public Libraries – Barnes & Noble Bookstores